multiOTP/multiotp/readme_5.0.2.6.txt

 your favorite web server in order to have an URL that will launch the page multiotp.server.php which is in the main folder of the multiOTP distribution.

+Please check carefully the rights of the folders, as the multiOTP web service has to write in the various subfolders.

 CONFIGURING MULTIOTP WITH FREERADIUS UNDER LINUX
 ================================================